Stellar Asset Management Ltd - Form 8.3 - Property Franchise Group (The) Plc

 0

-NB: The additional change of 233 shares, since our last disclosure on 28/02/2024, is due to transfer in and out of discretionary holdings.
+NB: The additional change of 4 shares, since our last disclosure on 01/03/2024, is due to transfers out of discretionary holdings.

 All interests and all short positions should be disclosed.